“Everything comes with chips, which are French fries. You put vinegar on them. Cookies are biscuits and potato chips are crisps” – Scott Walters

 Anyway marks out of 10 for the North Americans – 0.

-This might seem a little harsh but the rules are that you have got to compare apples with apples!
+This might seem a little harsh but the rules are that you have got to compare chips with chips.

 Anyway, enough of all this, let me tell you my favourite.
 In this picture taken in France my mum has gone for the tomato ketchup option and is wagging her fry around to prove it.
 Alan has kept things simple and luckily is not wagging his fry at anyone, my brother Richard, who has a bit of a reputation for wagging his fry, has gone for the classic salt and vinegar combo and although I am not in the picture (obviously I was taking it) you can clearly see my preferred accompaniment is a bottle of cold beer – just don’t mistake it for the vinegar and pour it over the chips!